10 Obscure Languages You’ve Probably Never Heard Spoken (with Videos)

 What’s interesting is that for many years, the last two speakers, Manuel Segovia and Isidro Velazquez, would not speak to each other.
 Whether there was a falling out or it was just due to the limitations of old age, no one is really sure.
 However, for quite some time, with the two men refusing to speak Ayapaneco, it was like the language had actually died.
 Luckily, within the last two years, Manuel and Isidro called for a revival and decided that they would teach the language to anyone who wanted to learn.
 Now there’s a strong movement in the region to keep the language alive.

 We’ll be rooting for your survival, Ayapaneco.
-For now, you can watch how the pros do it.
+For now, here’s how the language sounds:

 Region: North Sentinel Island in the Bay of Bengal